-8.2 MONITORING AND EVALUATION
+8.2 Monitoring and Evaluation

-The Board and Investment Committee are aware that the ongoing review and analysis of investments is just as important as the due diligence process.
+The Board are aware that the ongoing review and analysis of investments is just as important as the due diligence process.
 Performance will be monitored on an ongoing basis and it is at the Board's discretion to take corrective action by replacing an Investment Manager if they deem it appropriate at any time provided that it complies with the terms of appointment.
-The Board may direct the Investment Committee to take such action if it deems this is required.
+The Board may take such action if it deems this is required.